On expansions for nonlinear systems, error estimates and convergence issues: On direct intrinsic representations of the state

 Let $f_i$ for $i \in I$ be smooth vector fields.
 We consider the solution~$x(t;u)$ to \eqref{affine_syst_q} with $p=0$.
 Let $Z_M(t,u)$ be the vector field defined in \cref{Prop:Magnus_1} (and called $Z_M(t,\sum_{i\in I} u_i f_i)$ in this statement).
 By \cref{Prop:Magnus_1}, for each $M \in \N$, $x(t;u)$ is given by the time-one flow of the autonomous vector field $Z_M(t,u)$, up to an error scaling like $t^{M+1}$ when the controls $u_i$ are uniformly bounded in $L^\infty$.

 In this paragraph, inspired by the nice properties of Lie brackets with respect to diffeomorphisms recalled above, we attempt to replace the computation of the time-one flow by a diffeomorphism.
-This can be seen as a converse of the classical question of whether a given diffeomorphism can be represented as the time-one flow of an autonomous vector field (see e.g.\ \cite{zbMATH01274714,zbMATH01882113}).
+This can be seen as {being related with the} converse of the classical question of whether a given diffeomorphism can be represented as the time-one flow of an autonomous vector field (see e.g.\ \cite{zbMATH01274714,zbMATH01882113} {for positive answers in particular cases, \cite[Section~2]{zbMATH01274714} for an elementary necessary condition, and \cite{zbMATH04090406} or \cite{zbMATH03464540} for statements highlighting that the answer is only rarely positive}).

 This also corresponds to replacing the terms $x(t;u)+o(|x(t;u)|)$ in \cref{Prop:Approx_intrinsic_repr} by $\theta(x(t;u))$, where $\theta$ is a smooth local diffeomorphism of $\K^d$.

 We start with a definition.